GimpTutorial/3-Tiling-Textures/README.md

 ### 5_TT_GMP Tiling Textures Introduction
 + Why bother tiling in the first pace?
 + Power of two textures
-+ Not necessary, but thakes advantages of GPU
++ Not necessary, but takes advantages of GPU

 ### 6_TT_GMP Quick Win Tiling Textures
 + Not Much Control of the output